Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-13-PINN-for-Catalyst-Characterization.md

 ![Catalytic Converter](/assets/images/Emissions/Catalyst_Development.png)

 ## Data-driven Method: The Solution with a Shortage
 To characterize the catalyst behaviour you need to know the catalyst upstream and downstream pollutant composition for drive cycles.
 Such kind of data is always available for a developed vehicle, where the experimental data actually comes from dedicated emissions optimization test, drive cycle test and homologation test.
+Data is collected during emission drive cycle test to measure the tail-pipe emissions in a chassis dynamometer facility.

 Typical features required to develop the data-driven catalyst model are shown in the below image.

 ###  Features required for Catalyst Modelling:
 ![Catalytic Converter](/assets/images/Emissions/Catalyst_Data_Required.png)

-- Exhaust gas Flowrate
-- Gas temperature
-- Upstream and downstream Pollutant concentrations (HC, CO, NOx, O2, CO2, H20)
-- Catalyst brick temperature
-- Downstream gas temperature
+Data is collected during emission drive cycle test to measure the tail-pipe emissions